 4. Paid family leave

 However, employers of any size can also offer paid family leave outside the FMLA.
-Some states, like Washington, also require paid family medical leave.
+Some states, like Washington, require paid family medical leave.

 This leave is usually for employees who must care for a family member, such as a newborn baby, a newly adopted child, or someone with severe medical issues.
 Maternity and paternity leave can often fall under this bucket as well.